jolie/docs/src/tutorials/file-uploader/README.md

-# Building a file uplaoder service
+# Building a file uploader service

 This documentation describes the functionality of a Jolie service that allows implementing a file upload service via console.
 The service is configured to receive HTTP requests containing files and their filenames, saving the content as a binary file.

 The code of the service follows: